feblehober123/luppy/docs/usage.rst

 Usage
 =====

-4ch is easy to use and implement, here are some examples.
+luppy is easy to use and implement, here are some examples.
 For more thorough documentation, visit the :doc:`autodoc`.

 Neat examples
 -------------
-Here are some examples to show you what sort of stuff you can do with 4ch.
+Here are some examples to show you what sort of stuff you can do with luppy.

 List all image URLs
 ^^^^^^^^^^^^^^^^^^^